SagarMeisheri/sentiment_analysis/README.md

-## sentiment_analysis
+# Sentiment Analysis

 This repository implements a sentiment classifier using TensorFlow and Sentence Transformers.
+It then uses google cloud function to create an api using the trained model & return a sentiment score for a senetence.

+## Model training & evaluation

-## Requirements
+### Requirements

 - Python 3.6 or later
 - TensorFlow (Installation)
 - Sentence Transformers (Installation)
 - scikit-learn (Installation)

-## Installation
+### Installation

 Create a virtual environment (recommended) to isolate dependencies: